For the complete documentation index, see llms.txt.

 You must monitor for region failures and execute the necessary operational procedures to ensure smooth recovery and failover.

-If the primary region is lost:
+If either region is lost:

-• Zeebe halt: Processing stops due to quorum loss
+• Zeebe halt: Processing stops due to quorum loss (half of the brokers become unreachable).

-Recovery steps for primary region loss
+Recovery steps

-1. Temporary recovery: Follow the operational procedure for temporary recovery to restore functionality and unblock the process automation engine (zeebe).
+1. Temporary recovery: Follow the operational procedure for temporary recovery to restore functionality and unblock the process automation engine (Zeebe).

 Disaster recovery